 Three Types of Mentoring Programs

-There is a common application for all tenured, tenure-track, and instructor/teaching track faculty whether they want to be a mentee or mentor.
-Mentor-Mentee matches and placement in Mentoring Circles are made based on responses to the application.
+Note: Placement in Peer Mentoring Circles and Mentor-Mentee Matches are made based on responses to the application.
 Offerings for Peer Coaching will be created based upon interest level.

 Why Be a Mentor or Mentee?